-Peter has a service agreement with the Group whereby he provides non-executive director services to the Group for a fee of \$3,000 per month effective from 18 July 2022.
-The agreement can be terminated by the director by providing ninety days' written notice or by shareholders following a resolution of a general meeting; or by operation of law including if the director becomes disqualified from acting as a director of a public company pursuant to the Corporations Act or Bankruptcy Act.
+Mr Scott Brown (resigned on 28 May 2024).
+The service agreement with Omni GeoX Pty Ltd provided non-executive director services to the Group for a fee of \$3,000 per month.
+Mr Brown provided services to the Group on behalf of Omni GeoX Pty Ltd. The agreement can be terminated by the director by providing ninety days' written notice or by shareholders following a resolution of a general meeting; or by operation of law including if the director becomes disqualified from acting as a director of a public company pursuant to the Corporations Act or Bankruptcy Act.
+This agreement was terminated during the year following the resignation of his directorship with the Group.